daria-serkova/aws-cdk/geolocation-services/geo-localizer-solution/architecture/geo-data-storage-and-retrieval/retrieve-countries-dropdown/README.md

-# Process: Get Countries List
+# Process: Get Localized Country Dropdown values

-The Get Countries List process is an essential part of the data access layer, designed to retrieve a list of countries stored in DynamoDB.
-This process enables applications to access up-to-date country information efficiently, which is crucial for various functions such as localization, country-specific configurations, and internationalization.
+The Get Localized Country Dropdown Values process is a key element within the data access layer, designed to provide applications with an efficient and reliable method to retrieve a list of countries stored inside organization's data layer.
+This process is essential for functionalities that require accurate and up-to-date country information, such as global configurations, country-specific services, and localization.

-This API endpoint fetches the list of countries in the language specified in the request.
-The information is organized and retrieved from the DynamoDB table, ensuring quick and accurate access to country data.
-The process is vital for applications that require a multilingual repository of country information, enabling seamless integration and access across various services.
+This API endpoint retrieves the list of countries in the language specified in the request, ensuring that the information is relevant and understandable to the user.
+By organizing and accessing the data from data base, the process guarantees prompt and precise retrieval of country data.
+This is crucial for applications that require a multilingual repository of country information, enabling seamless integration and access across various services.

 ## Process